Mohamed-khattab/MemStash/README.md

 ## Execution

 1. **Starting MemStash:**
-   - Run MemStash by executing `make run` and it will run all the fo files .
+   - Run MemStash by executing `make run` and it will run all the go files .

 ## Conclusion